 Bites can occur anywhere on your body, but are often close to blood vessels near the skin.
-Check for signs of bites on your:
+Check for bites on your:

 A bite can take up to 14 days (but usually only three) to develop on the skin and approximately 14 days to disappear, but reactions may vary by person.
 Those with sensitive skin typically see signs in as little as an hour and it may take up to three weeks to fully disappear.
 Few may develop a severe allergic reaction called anaphylaxis which requires immediate medical attention.
 Others may never notice a bite at all.
 Because of this, it’s important to know the signs and locate evidence of bed bug activity in your home rather than relying solely on skin reactions.